-Should a parent wish to take a holiday during term time then they must email nursery@alrisalahschool.co.uk
+Should a parent wish to take a holiday during term time then the Nursery's "Request for leave" form should be filled.
 It is important to note that we strongly recommend not to take leave during term time as it will result in the child missing part of his/her educational time.